chandra-prakash-reddy/pubnub/README.md

     also give the functionality to hide ships and publishes message on "jack_sparrow_channel"

     "Execution"
-    load the controllroom.html in any brower will able to see registered ships/submarines
+    load the controllroom.html in any browser will able to see registered ships/submarines